Here are the most frequently asked music publishing questions answered by experts in music licensing and publishing.

 “In a nutshell, music publishing is the monetization of music through rights and royalties.” – Christina Faith (Executive Director at Muzikii Digital Music Publishing Company)

-“Artists can connect with Music Publishers via pitching to publishing companies, Songwriting bootcamp and through Music Publishers Association events.” – Unique Oliver (Licensing and Publisher Specialist at Mavin Records)
+“Artists can connect with music publishers via pitching to publishing companies, songwriting bootcamps and through music publishers association events.” – Unique Oliver (Licensing and Publisher Specialist at Mavin Records)

 “The majority of Japanese music market being domestic (approx. 80%), we work with international writers who understand and can adjust to the “J-Pop recipe” when pitching songs for Japanese artists.
 Of course, after the K-Pop international success, we started to see some demands for demos in the direction of “US hits” from some artists who want to reach an international audience.” – Etsuko Matsubara (General Manager of Copyrights Administration at Avex Music Publishing Inc.)

 What Do You Look For In A Track When You Sign A Publishing Deal?

 “If I’m looking to sign someone to a publishing deal who does ‘tracks’, they have to deliver something I haven’t heard before.
 And it needs a hook that takes my head off.